-On October 19, 2013, Native American dancers, drummers, singers, and artists will be gathering from across the region to participate in the 6th Annual Auburn Big Time—Pow Wow at the Gold Country Fairgrounds, 1273 High Street, Auburn, CA. This treasured cultural event is a day-long celebration of indigenous music and dance to honor Native American cultures and traditions.
+On October 17 and 18, 2014, Native American dancers, drummers, singers, artist and food vendors will be gathering from across the region to participate in the Auburn Big Time—Pow Wow at the Gold Country Fairgrounds, 1273 High Street, Auburn, CA.

-Click on the links to view Pow Wow Program
+Click on the links to view Pow Wow Post Card

 Native Youth Arts Show

 The Maidu Museum in Roseville is hosting a Native Youth Art Show this spring.
 Artwork from students of the Sierra Native Alliance and the United Auburn Indian Community will be on display April 12-30, 2013.
 This show opens in April with a reception Saturday April 12st, from 6:30-8:30pm at the Night Out at the Museum/Artwalk series.
 For more information visit: www. roseville.ca.us/indainmuseum

 Interns from the SNA Native Youth Conservation Corps (NYCC) will be hosting a booth at the Maidu Museum’s Yomen: Spring Celebration on Sunday April 27th, from 10-3pm.
 This event celebrates spring and California Native culture with traditional dance groups, art and craft demonstrations, guided tours, storytelling, information booths, and children’s activities.